 - If the workstation is Windows, it is difficult to test on OSx.
-If it’s Mac, you can’t test on Internet Explorer (except by running a Windows VM, which can be complex to do automatically).
+If it’s Mac, you can’t test on Internet Explorer - except by running a Windows VM, which can be exceeding complex to coordinate.

 - With a Windows machine, you won’t can’t test how Firefox behaves on Linux, how Chrome behaves on Mac, etc.

 - Because tests take a long time, even if you have installed numerous browsers, you probably won’t be able to run all your tests on all of them.
 That will make the build even longer.